Mardyyy/git-demo/README.md

 # git-demo
-files used for demonstration purposes, utsa coding bootcamp
+files used for demonstration purposes, utsa coding bootcamp, yes